ppy/osu-wiki/wiki/Tournaments/OWC/2023/en.md

 ## Prizes

 The osu!
-World Cup 2023 offers a $5,000 cash prize pool and limited-edition merch.
+World Cup 2023 offered a $5,000 cash prize pool and limited-edition merch.

 | Placing | Prizes |
 | :-: | :-- |